 How Email Greetings and Closings Make a Huge Impact

 Some think starting an email with a friendly greeting is trivial or unnecessary.
-Or, to include the recipient’s name and a closing statement is a waste of time, especially when you are rushed.
+Others think including the recipient’s name and a closing statement is a waste of time, especially when you are rushed.

 Yes, email is informal.
 However, we still have to be mindful that the words we use and how we format them can impact, particularly regarding the perceived intent and tone.